ShuhratovSuhrob/Java/README.md

-This is a playground for me to try out anything new by using JAVA
+This is a playground to try out anything new by using JAVA